 The Venetian painter Giorgione was born in 1485 in the town of Castelfranco Veneto, just outside of Venice.
 Very little is known about this artist and no more than six paintings have been entirely attributed to him.

 Most of the information that we have about his life comes from the writings of the art historian Giorgio Vasari.
 Vasari had a tendency to embellish his accounts of the artist’s lives in his biographies.

-he was writing years after the fact, his waxing lyrical about the artist's gentle manner, excellent lute playing and fine singing voice may have been given more weight by Vasari’s exuberant style of writing
+Given that he was writing years after the fact, his waxing lyrical about the artist's gentle manner, excellent lute playing and fine singing voice may have been given more weight by Vasari’s exuberant style of writing

 One of the works definitely attributed to him is the "Madonna and Saints" of 1503.

 This is a very calm composition, painted with very little drawing, note the contrast of the warm red robe against the Madonna's cool green dress.

 The artist was a distinguished and charming person and also a great lover of music (Vasari).

 He was also becoming recognised for his painting abilities in or around 1502 when he was about twenty-five years old.

 His painting "The Tempest" was reputed to be the first landscape of Western painting and was completed in 1508.